-The first phase of this drilling has targeted the southern and central areas of the historic Tallebung Tin Mining Field where the majority of the historic hardrock workings are located (Figure 1).
+The first phase of this drilling targeted the southern and central areas of the historic Tallebung Tin Mining Field where the majority of the historic hardrock workings are located (Figure 1).

-Holes TBRC047-TBRC055, TBRC068 & TBRC071 were drilled into the central area of the historic Tallebung Tin Mining Field.
-This area has strong potential to add significant resources to the maiden MRE.
-This area has previously only had very sparse drilling while having the most intensive historic hardrock mining activity, evidenced by the multiple open pits and shafts which are densely distributed over the area, showing the potential for additional resources with this recent drilling.
+Holes TBRC047-TBRC055 were drilled into the central area of the historic Tallebung Tin Mining Field and the results of these have been reported previously by SKY (SKY ASX Announcement 4 October 2023).
+This area has strong potential to add significant resources to increase the maiden MRE.
+The area previously had only very sparse drilling while having the most intensive historic hardrock mining activity, evidenced by the multiple open pits and shafts which are densely distributed over the area, showing the potential for additional resources with drilling.

-The remainder of the holes, TBRC056-67 & TBRC069-70 were drilled in the Southern area of the Tallebung Tin Mining Field.
-Recent results such as TBD004 (60.55m @ 0.36% Tin from 23m) (SKY ASX Announcement 19 April 2023) have highlighted the presence of a high-grade zone in the southern area.
-Drilling has targeted expanding this high-grade area and increasing the confidence of the resources.
+TBRC056-67 & TBRC069-70 were drilled in the Southern area of the Tallebung Tin Mining Field.
+Recent results this year, such as TBD003 (60.55m @ 0.36% Tin from 23m) (SKY ASX Announcement 19 April 2023), have highlighted the presence of a high-grade zone in the southern area.
+Drilling has targeted expanding this high-grade area and increasing the confidence of the resources in this high-grade zone.